openskope-org/paleocar-browser/README.md

 * [GDD_may_sept_demosaic_tiles-1.tar.gz](http://xkope.org:8000/GDD_may_sept_demosaic_tiles-1.tar.gz)
 * [PPT_water_year_tiles-1.tar.gz](http://xkope.org:8000/PPT_water_year_tiles-1.tar.gz)

 Download and expand (using `gunzip`) these archive.
-If you have insufficient disk space you may store the data files on a USB Flash drive and attach this drive when running the **PaleoCAR Browser** application.
+If you have insufficient disk space you may store the data files on a USB flash drive and attach this drive when running the **PaleoCAR Browser** application.
 The application runs well in this mode.

 ### Specify the location of data when starting the PaleoCAR Browser